 Based on the results of the pre- and post- workshop survey (7 participants), the session was rated “very effective” by 83% and “moderately effective” by 17% of respondents at demonstrating the capabilities of Holos software as an economic and environmental decision-making tool.
 All respondents reported a gain or increase in knowledge, awareness, and skills about sustainable agriculture topics, practices, strategies, and approaches.
 67% of respondents anticipated using knowledge they gained from the workshop in new or existing educational programs.
 Respondents were also asked about the effort they anticipated putting into future economic decision making.
 Of those who responded, 79% reported that their effort would “increase a little” to “a lot” after the session, while 17% reported no anticipated change.
 When asked about the effort they anticipated putting into future environmental decision making, 80% reported that their effort would “increase a little” to “a lot” after the session, while 17% reported no anticipated change.

 My attitude and awareness of sustainable agriculture has increased because of this project.
-The development and preparation of this WSARE project has allowed me to improve my field and laboratory skills, improve my ability to draw conclusions based on several data sets, facilitate new connections with researchers and outreach coordinators, and gain experience preparing outreach activities.
+The development and preparation of this WSARE project has allowed me to improve my field and laboratory skills, improve my ability to draw conclusions based on several data sets, facilitate new connections with researchers and outreach coordinators across organizations, and gain experience preparing outreach activities.
+My advisor and I particularly appreciated the visit and in person HOLOS training events provided by our colleagues from Canada.
+The interaction and skills gained in whole farm greenhouse gas accounting as a result of this project have already been applied to a new proposal recently submitted to NIFA.
 This WSARE project experience has highlighted the importance of being able to perform specific, mechanism-driven scientific experiment, and transform the results into concise conclusions and management recommendations that will benefit scientists, producers, and the general public.
 The outreach portion of this project has reinforced the importance of sharing the results of scientific activities not only with other scientists, but with producers and land managers who can put these sustainable practices into action.
 Planning outreach workshops has supported my enthusiasm for sustainable agriculture-based extension activities which I hope to pursue in my future career.
 This project has also allowed me to attend conferences where I made connections with other scientists conducting sustainability research and learned about other novel sustainable agriculture research.